viswabnath/venkat-nandini/README.md

-echo "# Venkat & Nandini Wedding Invitation
+# Venkat & Nandini Wedding Invitation

 Welcome to the official wedding invitation website of Naga Venkateswara Rao and Nandini.
 This project is a beautiful, responsive web invitation designed to share our special day with family and friends.